mapclient-plugins/fieldworkgait2392geomstep/README.md

 Scale Factor Calculation
 ------------------------
 Orthotropic scale factors are calculated for each Gait2392 body to scale body mass and inertia parameters.
-In addition, for bodies without a corresponding GIAS2 LowerlimbAtlas model bone (torso, talus, calcaneus, toes), the scale factors are also used to scale joint locations.
+For bodies without a corresponding GIAS2 LowerlimbAtlas model bone (torso, talus, calcaneus, toes), the scale factors are also used to scale joint locations.

 In general, given the distance l_d between 2 default Gait2392 markers and the distance l_s between the 2 corresponding markers on the GIAS2 lowerlimb model, the scale factors is l_s/l_d.
 An offset is applied to the model landmarks to account for the difference between the reference markers which are on the skin surface, and input model markers which are on the bone surface.
-The offset for each marker was calculated by customising the GIAS2 lowerlimb model to the reference Gait2392 model and calculating the vectors from each GIAS2 model landmark to the corresponding Gait2392 marker.
+The offset for each marker was calculated by customising the GIAS2 lowerlimb model to the reference Gait2392 model and calculating the vectors from each GIAS2 model marker to the corresponding Gait2392 marker.

 Different markers are used to calculate the scale factors in difference bodies and in different anatomical directions.
 For each of the GIAS2 lowerlimb model bodies, their scale factors are calculated thus: